moesio-f/moesio-f/README.md

 - :computer: I want to research on Computational Astrophysics on the future.
 - :books: I enjoy studying about almost everything.
 - :pencil: I’m currently learning C/C++.
 I've had experience with C#, Java and Kotlin.
-- :video_game: I’m working on a game using C and Raylib for graphic interface.